ATTENTION: MEASLES CASES IN LOS ANGELES COUNTY

 Those who are more likely to have serious complications due to measles are:

-If you think you or your someone in your family may have measles because you or they have symptoms , have not been vaccinated against measles, and/or have been traveling:
+If you think you or your someone in your family may have measles because you or they have symptoms, have not been vaccinated against measles, and/or have been traveling:

-Making sure everyone gets 2 doses of the measles-mumps-rubella (MMR) vaccine is the best way to protect yourself, your family, and community against measles.
-The MMR vaccine is safe and works very well in preventing measles.
+Making sure everyone gets 2 doses of the measles-mumps-rubella (MMR) vaccine is the best way to protect yourself, your family, and your community against measles.
+The MMR vaccine is safe and works very well at preventing measles.
 Two doses are 97% effective, and one dose is 93% effective in preventing measles.
 The spread of measles can be prevented if at least 95% of community members have received 2 doses of the MMR vaccine.

 Most individuals born or attending school in the United States get vaccinated when they are children.
 They receive their first dose at 12-15 months of age and their second dose at 4-6 years of age.
-If you are over 6 months of age who is traveling internationally or to an area in the United States experiencing an outbreak, you should speak to your provider to make sure you are protected for measles.
+If you did not receive vaccine as a child, you should get vaccinated against measles.

-Most individuals born or attending school in the United States get vaccinated when they are children.
-They receive their first dose at 12-15 months of age and their second dose at 4-6 years of age.
-If you are an adult who is travelling internationally, or within the United States in known measles outbreak areas, you should get vaccinated against measles if you did not receive 2 doses as a child.
+If you are an adult who is planning international travel or traveling within the United States in known measles outbreak areas, you should get vaccinated against measles if you did not receive 2 doses as a child.

 You should plan to be fully vaccinated against measles at least 2 weeks before you depart.
 If your trip is less than 2 weeks away and you're not protected, you should still get a dose of MMR.
-The MMR vaccine protects against all 3 diseases.

 Call your doctor immediately if you or your child gets sick with a rash and fever.
 Tell your doctor you traveled abroad, and whether you have received MMR vaccine.